woosal1337/blog/web-app/source/_posts/eval-evil.md

 # evil() functions of python: `eval()` & `exec()`

-# introduction
+# Introduction

-- if you have never used these functions before, you will understand in a bit why i call it as `evil` functions
+- If you have never used these functions before, you will understand in a bit why I call it as `evil` functions.

 ```python
 >>> eval("print(5 + 10)")